niklasnson/3-text/README.md

 ##[3^text]

-A small and tiny application that can process textfiles for use with less great webinterfaces for blogging.
+A small and tiny application that can process textfiles for use with "less great" webinterfaces for blogging.

 ### Usage:
 ```bash